Gigwa v2 – Documentation

 A2.2/ GROUP COMPARISON

-At the bottom of this panel, a dropdown button may be used to display one or two additional panels that allow for more advanced filtering features based on a subset of individuals either in one or two distinct groups.
+At the bottom of this panel, a dropdown may be used to display up to ten additional panels that allow for more advanced filtering features based on subsets of individuals referred to as groups.

-Both of these panels have the same contents and each one lets users select a list of individuals (thus defining groups 1 and 2).
-Additionally, some handy tools are available on the right side of the “Individuals” drop down menu as tooltipped icons:
+All of these panels have the same initial contents and each one lets users select a list of individuals (thus defining group contents).
+Group names may be set by users by just replacing the default values in the upper-right corner of each panel.
+Additionally, some handy tools are available on the right side of the "Individuals" dropdown via tooltipped icons:

-helps selecting individuals according to the metadata attached to
+The magnifier icon (only present when individual-level metadata are available) helps selecting individuals according to the metadata attached to them;

 All other widgets in the same panel will then let users apply genotype-level filters on the selected list of individuals: